The Importance of a Strong Brand Identity

 Consistency is key

-Once you define your brand, you’ll be able to create a foundation for all of your marketing efforts – and a great way to do this is by using direct mail.
+Once you define your brand, you’ll be able to create a foundation for all of your marketing efforts – and a great way to do this is by using shared media products.
 You’ll be able to promote your brand’s message, help customers remember you, and develop trust.

 From postcards and flyers to coupons and beyond, a large portion of your success hangs on one crucial element: branding consistency.